csaez/csaez.github.io/src/content/2017-04-23_ditching-comments.md

 There might be some of you thinking *what's wrong with ads/trackers?
 I have nothing to hide!*

-Well, most cloud-based services like google analytics or social widgets (facebook likes and what not) require the inclusion of a little script to provide the service, said script is also used to track the visitor building an unique profile (which is a key piece to targeted ads... and who know what else, you have no say on what that data is used for).
-This alone is horrifying, but you have to consider that around 60% of the web uses google analytics and social widgets are rapidily becoming omnipresent, alowing these companies to literally follow you from website to website reconstructing your whole browser history without your knoledge/agreement.
+Well, most cloud-based services like google analytics or social widgets (facebook's likes and what not) require the inclusion of a little script to provide the service, said script is also used to track the visitor building an unique profile (which is a key piece to targeted ads... and who know what else, you have no say on what that data is used for).
+This alone is horrifying, but you have to consider that around 60% of the web uses google analytics and social widgets are rapidily becoming omnipresent, allowing these companies to literally follow you from website to website reconstructing your whole browser history without your knoledge/agreement.

 This is wrong, we are not just talking about some script slowing down the website by adding some